mozilla/spicedham/docs/writing_plugins.rst

 method.
 The ``classify`` method should take the following arguments:
 * ``self``: just like a normal python class method
-* ``tag``: A string tag used as part of a composite key to identify the type of response data.
-If your input data is json, it may be the json key identifing the data being classified.
 The ``classify`` method must return either a float between 0.0 and 1.0 represtenting the probability that the classified data is spam, or the ``classify`` function may elect not to classify this message and return ``None``.
-The first three arguments of the ``train`` function are the same as the ``classify`` function.
+The first two arguments of the ``train`` function are the same as the ``classify`` function.
 In addition, ``train`` expects a bool argument ``is_spam`` indicating whether or not the provided data is spam. ``train`` should not explicitly return anything.